Appraisal Vs. Inspection: How Are They Different?

-Contrary to what you may have heard, appraisals and inspections are not the same.
-While both services include assessing the property, they’re doing so for completely different reasons and to benefit the homeowner in completely different ways.
-Appraisals help you understand a home’s value, while inspections help you understand a home’s condition.
+Contrary to what you may have heard, appraisals and inspections aren’t the same.
+While both services include assessing the property, they serve different purposes and benefit the prospective homeowner in different ways.
+Appraisals help you understand a home’s value, while inspections help you understand the details of a home’s condition.

-Ready to learn more?
-Read on to better understand how appraisals and inspections differ and how each one can help you as a home buyer.
+Want to learn more?
+Let’s take a deeper dive into how appraisals and inspections differ and how each can help you as a home buyer.

 What Is A Real Estate Appraisal?

-The appraisal process includes walking through the home, researching comparables and creating a final appraisal report.
+The appraisal process most often includes walking through the home, researching comparables and creating a final appraisal report.
 Typically, this process begins after an offer is accepted.
-Since lenders stand to lose the most if a home is inaccurately priced, they will usually order the appraisal.
-However, buyers typically foot the bill.
+Since lenders stand to lose the most if a home is inaccurately priced, they’ll usually order the appraisal.
+However, buyers customarily foot the bill.

-After your lender orders the appraisal, a neutral third party examines the home’s interior and exterior, analyzes comparables and forms a professional opinion on the home’s market value.
+After your lender orders the appraisal, a neutral third party examines the home’s interior and exterior, analyzes comparables and forms a professional opinion on the home’s value.
 Appraisers present this information in a report given to both the lender and borrower.
-These reports follow formats set forth by The Uniform Standards of Professional Appraisal Practice to maintain ethics.
-As long as the appraisal does not conflict with any offer contingencies, the lender will begin finalizing your loan terms.
-You will receive closing documents and close on your loan knowing you got a fair price!
+These reports follow formats set forth by the Uniform Standards of Professional Appraisal Practice to maintain ethics.
+As long as the appraisal doesn’t conflict with any offer contingencies, the lender will begin finalizing your loan terms.
+You’ll receive closing documents and close on your loan knowing the selling price is fair.

 When Is An Appraisal Required?

 Most lenders require an appraisal before you can close on your loan.
-However, there are some rare conditions where an appraisal may not be necessary.
+However, in some rare conditions, an appraisal may not be necessary.

-Just because it’s required doesn’t mean you can’t take advantage of this service.
+Just because an appraisal is required doesn’t mean you can’t take advantage of this service.
 Here’s how an appraisal will benefit you:

 - It helps you get approved for a mortgage.

-- It ensures you’re not paying more for the home than what it’s worth.
+- It ensures you’re not paying more for the home than it’s worth.

-- It provides a reason to drop the sale price of the home if the appraisal comes in low.
+- It provides a reason to renegotiate the sale price of the home if the appraisal comes in low.

 - It ensures you pay the right amount of property taxes.